masmangan/tuim/docs/tuim.md

 We chose the RadioMaster Pocket [^2], an affordable and widely recommended entry-level radio controller for novice pilots.
 The controller was purchased from an online seller [^3].

 The controller came with no batteries included.
 We bought two batteries from a local seller [^4].
 The model required is flat top, rechargeable, no chip.

-All of these decisions were made from the perspective of someone with no previous flight experience and no existing drone equipment.
-We chose to invest first in a radio controller because it provides practical experience and a better understanding of drone piloting.
-At the same time, we decided to postpone the decision of whether to buy or build a real drone.

 ## Radio Controller